-Getting prospects to answer the phone is the biggest challenge when cold calling.
-Having the best product and the best pitch means nothing if you can’t talk to someone.
+The biggest challenge when cold calling is getting prospects to answer the phone.
+Having the best product and pitch means nothing if you can’t talk to someone.

 If you feel like a lot of your calls go straight to voicemail, watch this webinar recording on “How to Get Prospect to Answer the Phone When Cold Calling” where we will outline small things that you can do to improve your ability to get into new accounts.